-Catechesis of the Good Shepherd Registration for 2021/2022 will open in March.
+Catechesis of the Good Shepherd Registration for 2022/2023 is open.

 Jesus said, “Let the children come to me, and do not prevent them; for the kingdom of heaven belongs to such as these.”

 Matthew 19: 14

 Behold, children are a gift from the Lord

 We are looking forward to year four of our Catechesis of the Good Shepherd (CGS) program at St. Monica Catholic School for the 2022/2023 school year.

 CGS is a Roman Catholic religious formation for children ages 3 to 12.
 CGS is based on the Bible and the Catholic Church’s liturgy; the principles of Montessori education inspire it.
 It is available to St. Monica PreK through Second Graders during the school day.
 In addition, children ages 3-6 not enrolled at St. Monica School may participate in our Wednesday session this Fall.
 Parents are encouraged to volunteer to support the Atrium (i.e., Restoring/sanitizing the Atrium after the session, prepping or making materials, caring for linens, providing childcare for catechists or assistants, etc.).

 The Atrium is a room prepared for the children in the Catechesis of the Good Shepherd.
 It is a place of prayer, work, and community.
 In the Atrium, Jesus is the teacher.
 The role of the catechist is to listen to God with the children.
 Our Atrium is located next to the school library at our main school entrance.